wballard/starphleet/index.md

 A directory containing containing public key files, one key per file, which allows ssh access to the ships as follows: `ssh admiral@<ship_uri>`.
 Every user shares the same username, `admiral`, which is a member of the sudoers group.
 Once pushed to your headquarters, updates to the authorized\_keys/ directory will be reflected on your ships within seconds.
 This open ssh access to each ship lets you do what you want, when you want.
 If you manage to wreck a ship, you can always add a new one using the [Starphleet CLI](https://github.com/wballard/starphleet-cli).

 #### containers/
 A directory containing shell scripts to configure a custom [Linux container](https://linuxcontainers.org/) upon which your services will run.
 These shell scripts are run as the `ubuntu` user inside the default Starphleet-provided base container, and serve to create fixed, cached sets of software such as compilers, that don't vary with each push of your service.
-Note that to use one of these custom containers with your phleet, the `STARPHLEET_BASE` environment variable must be set to match `<starphleet_headquarters_uri>/containers/<container_name>.` container .  script containers diff the script, so as you update the script the container will rebuild
+Note that to use one of these custom containers with your phleet, the `STARPHLEET_BASE` environment variable must be set to match `<starphleet_headquarters_uri>/containers/<container_name>.` Script containers diff the script, so as you update the script the container will rebuild.

 Custom containers can also be stored and served outside your Starphleet headquarters repository, by saving a container to a tarball, and making this tarball reachable by URL.
 Specifically, this alternate tarball approach involves: